-First published in Spring: The Journal of the E. E. Cummings Society #4, 1995, pages 95–120.
+First published in Spring: The Journal of the E. E. Cummings Society #4, 1995, pages 95–120 (I am now also a contributing editor to this journal).
 This essay has been widely quoted in academic papers and books discussing Cummings’ poetry, especially regarding the Oriental influences on the poet’s work, for which I am grateful.
 This paper also appears on the Cummings Society site.
 I have added Japanese characters for poems in two places, but please note that they were not in this paper when originally published.
 To facilitate citations by academics, I have retained page number indications in the text.
-For an essay that focuses attention on Cummings’ three published hokku, please see “Three Hokku by E. E. Cummings.”
+For an essay that focuses attention on Cummings’ three published hokku, please see “Three Hokku by E. E. Cummings.” +

 If you have any comments or questions, please contact Michael Dylan Welch.

 from the kiri tree. ll